Elan (magazine): History

+the founding principles of the publication.

 In the Spring of 2011, Elan also introduced a brand new weekly Webcast section featuring global correspondents covering a multitude of topics and thought leaders around the world including US Special Representative Farah Pandith, HRH Princess Rym Ali, and Farooq Kathwari, CEO of Ethan Allen.

 Impact

 With a goal to increase cross-cultural understanding by highlighting the ideas and perspectives of innovative voices across all fields, Elan covers world culture in a way that has not been done before.
 Its writers cover various hues of the global spectrum including culture, business, travel, humor, high profile individuals, and mainstream news.
 The publication has, however, successfully succeeded in staying away from divisive political issues that tend to drown out otherwise fascinating stories.
 The magazine now focuses on more global issues and continuously expanding with its new tagline “The Voices We Love.
 The Stories We Live.”